-You have been given 50 dollars to host a lunch for 4 people.
+- 1. You have been given 50 dollars to host a lunch for 4 people.
 Your lunch must include drinks and dessert as well as a main lunch menu.
 Using only the online flyer for your local grocery store, plan this meal.
-Include prices and items in the table below and a total.
-You can discuss with your instructor at any time.
+Include prices and items purchased, a total and if there is any money left order.
+You can discuss with your instructor at any time. - 2.
+Email your course practitioner your item list, the prices for each item, the total and the amount of the money left over.
+Title your email: Internet Task Meal Plan